rgillera/rgillera/README.md

 ### Hi there 👋

-I help indie developers, startups, and solo founders grow their mobile apps sustainably.
+I help indie developers, startups, and solo founders grow their mobile apps sustainably and profitably.
 Visit ASO Ninja to learn more - https://asoninjapro.com/